Subarctic climate: Precipitation

 Most subarctic climates have little precipitation, typically no more than 380 mm over an entire year due to the low temperatures and evapotranspiration.
 Away from the coasts, precipitation occurs mostly in the summer months, while in coastal areas with subarctic climates the heaviest precipitation is usually during the autumn months when the relative warmth of sea vis-à-vis land is greatest.
-Low precipitation, by the standards of more temperate regions with longer summers and warmer winters, is typically sufficient in view of the very low evapotranspiration to allow a water-logged terrain in many areas of subarctic climate and to permit snow cover during winter.
+Low precipitation, by the standards of more temperate regions with longer summers and warmer winters, is typically sufficient in view of the very low evapotranspiration to allow a water-logged terrain in many areas of subarctic climate and to permit snow cover during winter, which is generally persistent for an extended period.

 A notable exception to this pattern is that subarctic climates occurring at high elevations in otherwise temperate regions have extremely high precipitation due to orographic lift.
 Mount Washington, with temperatures typical of a subarctic climate, receives an average rain-equivalent of 101.91 in of precipitation per year.
 Coastal areas of Khabarovsk Krai also have much higher precipitation in summer due to orographic influences (up to 175 mm in July in some areas), whilst the mountainous Kamchatka peninsula and Sakhalin island are even wetter, since orographic moisture isn't confined to the warmer months and creates large glaciers in Kamchatka.
 Labrador, in eastern Canada, is similarly wet throughout the year due to the semi-permanent Icelandic Low and can receive up to 1300 mm of rainfall equivalent per year, creating a snow cover of up to 1.5 m that does not melt until June.